SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Background

 \subsection{Distributed Metadata Partitioning}

-Distributed filesystems partition the directory tree across a cluster of metadata servers to scale out metadata storage and performance~\cite{Weil2006Ceph,Lv2022InfiniFS,Niazi2017HopsFS,CFS,Pan2021Facebooktextquoterights,Li2017LocoFS}.
-The partition strategy is an important design choice, which affects operation overhead and load distribution, greatly influencing performance and scalability.
-We classify existing partition strategies into two categories by whether coupling files' inodes with parent directories, as depicted in \autoref{fig:partition} and compared in \autoref{tab:partition}.
+Many DFSs partition the directory tree across a cluster of metadata servers to scale out metadata service~\cite{Weil2006Ceph,Lv2022InfiniFS,Niazi2017HopsFS,CFS,Pan2021Facebooktextquoterights,Li2017LocoFS}.
+The partitioning approach is an important design choice that impacts operation overhead and load distribution, and ultimately, overall performance and scalability.
+Existing approaches can be classified into \emph{parent-children grouping} (\emph{P/C grouping}) and \emph{parent-children separation} (\emph{P/C separation}), depending on whether file inodes are colocated with their parent directories.
+The approaches are illustrated in \autoref{fig:partition} and compared in \autoref{tab:partition}.

-\paragraph{Parent-children grouping strategies.} This category refers to the strategies that colocate regular files' inodes with their parent directories, e.g., subtree partitioning~\cite{Ghemawat2003The-Google,Shvachko2010The-Hadoop} and per-directory hashing~\cite{BeeGFS,Pan2021Facebooktextquoterights,Lv2022InfiniFS,Ren2014IndexFS,Niazi2017HopsFS}, as illustrated in \autoref{fig:partition-1}.
-Previous studies adopt this category of strategies since it achieves good metadata locality that reduces operation overhead.
-Specifically, metadata operations often simultaneously update metadata objects with their parent directories' metadata, e.g., file \emph{create}.
-With parent-children grouped, these operations can be completed on a single server, avoiding expensive cross-server coordination.
-The downside of this approach is that it gathers inodes of files in the same directory to the same server, resulting in potential bottlenecks that undermines scalability under skewed workload.
+\paragraph{Parent-children grouping.} \emph{P/C grouping} colocates file inodes with their parent directories, while directory inodes may be distributed independently for scalability, e.g., subtree partitioning~\cite{Ghemawat2003The-Google,Shvachko2010The-Hadoop} and per-directory hashing~\cite{BeeGFS,Pan2021Facebooktextquoterights,Lv2022InfiniFS,Ren2014IndexFS,Niazi2017HopsFS}, as illustrated in \autoref{fig:partition-1}.
+These studies adopt P/C grouping since it achieves good metadata locality, thus reducing operation overhead.
+As metadata operations often simultaneously update metadata object and its parent directory, e.g., file \emph{create}, with parent and children colocated, some updates are performed on the same server, avoiding costly cross-server coordination.
+The downside of P/C grouping is that it places all file inodes within the same directory onto a single server, leading to substantial load imbalance in skewed workloads, thereby undermining scalability.